weholt/wagtail-image-uploader/README.rst

 ***********************

 Wagtail Image Uploader is a small package to provide an easy to use API for uploading images to one or more Wagtail sites in code.
-It is has two main components; a django view accepting uploads and a command-line client called `wiuc` making the uploads.
+It is has two main components; a django view accepting uploads and a command-line client called *wiuc* making the uploads.

 Features
 --------

 * Single entry point for uploading images, protected by a long-ass access key generated for each user.
+* Handy command line tool for uploading several images to several sites in one process.

 Current status
 --------------